 This top coat should be reserved for decorative pieces or other chalk paint projects that aren’t going to be seeing much, if any, wear and tear.
 Otherwise, you will be having to reapply your glaze periodically.

-First, you will need to dilute your varnish using mineral spirits or other methods.
+First, if you’re not using a spray can, you will need to dilute your lacquer using mineral spirits or other methods.
 Then you will need to apply your varnish in coats, allowing your wood to dry in between each coat.
-You will need to sand in between each coat, using fine grit sandpaper.
+You will need to sand in between each coat, using fine-grit sandpaper.
 Do not dilute your varnish in between coats.

 One thing to keep in mind is that varnish is known for adding a little color and shine to chalk-style paint projects.
 This can either be highly desirable, or a drawback, depending on what you want for the final product.
 But if you are wanting to seal chalk paint on an outdoor project, varnish may be the best route to go.